Polly Nor: Works

-Nor initially became popular online and her work has been shown in multiple art galleries.
+Nor initially became popular online, and her work has been shown in multiple art galleries.
 As a part of the Association of Illustrators, she has produced various shows including "Sorry Grandma: An Exhibition of Obscene Illustrations" at 71a Gallery in 2015 and "It's Called Art Mum, Look it Up" and "Airing My Dirty Laundry In Public" at Protein Studios in 2017 and 2018, respectively.
-While most of her shows take place in London, she has shown her work at the "NSFW: The Female Gaze" exhibit in Museum of Sex in New York City.
-Her art work often references pop culture and per Haidari, is considered a modern day take of the Lowbrow art movement.
+While most of her shows take place in London, she has shown her work at the "NSFW: The Female Gaze" exhibit at the Museum of Sex in New York City.
+Her artwork often references pop culture and per Haidari, is considered a modern-day take of the Lowbrow art movement.

 Nor says her work, especially her common theme "women in devil suits", is "about growing up: feeling the pressure to look a certain way, or to put this face on for the rest of the world, but lots of people read into it in different ways".